 The times when I've been out-and-about these last few weeks has been to indoor places such as the shops and the library, but before our daughter went back to her home in Berkshire we went out with her sister to a local antique and vintage emporium and had a good time browsing and finding some bargain items.
 My purchase was a nest of two tables that had been refurbished.
 They had been painted white and the inset tops had been refreshed and varnished.
 I do like the tops as the colours blend in with the furnishings in the rooms and the pattern of buildings is quirky.
 I think it might have been wrapping paper that has been pasted on and varnished?
 They were just what I had been looking for as occasional tables and will free up my old linen/blanket chest full of books that is being used at the moment as a large coffee table in one room.

-Our daughter, granddaughter and I were captivated by the ballet, 'The Nutcracker', that we went to see last night at the Lyceum Theatre in Sheffield.
+i enjoyed the ballet, 'The Nutcracker', that I went to see last night at the Lyceum Theatre in Sheffield.
 Below is a glimpse of the glass canopy of the entrance to the theatre which was taken on one of my walkabouts in the city centre last Autumn.
 I'll write more of last night's experience another time with some more photos of the Lyceum Theatre and Tudor Square where it's located.